Trey Hunner

 After PyCon is over, some people occasionally follow-up with folks they met over email.
 Sometimes people will add each other on LinkedIn or Facebook also.
 But the means of interaction I’ve noticed most is Twitter.
 I’m unlikely to send most of the people I meet at PyCon an email, but I try to add most of the people I meet to my PyCon list on Twitter.

-Sometimes people on Twitter will ask if anyone would like to join them for dinner and you might decide to reply and say you’d like to join.
+Sometimes people on social networks will ask if anyone would like to join them for dinner and you might decide to reply and say you’d like to join.
 Sometimes you’ll recognize the face or name of someone you met over breakfast or someone you recognize from another part of the internet.
 If you’re feeling comfortable with it, you could send a tweet to that person to ask if they’d like to meet up and chat during one of the breaks.

 However, I keep in mind when you meet people that people are just people.
 If you think someone is famous or important or smart, don’t treat them like they’re a celebrity or like they’re superior to you.
 It’s wonderful to show appreciation for what someone does.
 But keep in mind that most people feel awkward when they feel like they’re being put on a pedestal.
 Treat folks you meet as your equals.